Transaction tech can’t compete with savings tech, pt 1

 3. To passively hold in reserve, providing assurance that it can be employed for the other two usages

-As an example, let’s look the quintessential tool, a hammer.
+As an example, let’s look at the quintessential tool, a hammer.
 A hammer can be actively employed for a physical task, such as driving a nail.
 Or it can be traded to someone else who wants a hammer.
 Or it can be kept in a toolshed to provide its owner with assurance that he has a hammer available if he ever wants one, rather than being required to go out and source a hammer from elsewhere.

 Goods and tools held in reserve are still being used, albeit passively.
 They provide the owner with the peace of mind that they are equipped to handle situations.
 If this weren't true, they could be discarded indifferently.